abhiwand/atk/doc/source/ds_strt.rst

 Script Examples
 ---------------

-The |TA| ships with example Python scripts and data sets that exercise the various features of the platform.
+The |PACKAGE| ships with example Python scripts and data sets that exercise the various features of the platform.
 The default location for the example scripts is *taproot*'s home directory '/home/taproot'.